Piece to camera

 In television and film, a piece to camera (PTC) is when a television presenter or a character speaks directly to the viewing audience through the camera.

 Details

 It is most common when a news or television show presenter is reporting or explaining items to the viewing audience.
 Indeed, news programmes usually take the form of a combination of both interviews and pieces to camera.

-There are three type of piece to camera:
+There are three types of piece to camera: